GreyCorbel/GoogleAuthenticationFactory/README.md

   - Activated by setting the `$AiLogger` parameter in `New-GoogleAuthenticationFactory` command.
   - for details, see module [AiLogging](https://github.com/GreyCorbel/AiLogging)

+Module is supported on PowerShell 7.3 and higner because lask of cryptography support for PKCS8 in lower versions of .NET.

 # Usage
 ## Simple use without impersonation:
 ```powershell